 BITTER THINGS – Narratives and Memories of Transnational Families

 Labor migration is worldwide creating new models of the transnational family, which despite geographical distances strives to maintain contact between the separated family members.
-In the time of the recruitment agreements, parents were forced to leave their children behind since working hours were too demanding to make childcare on the side possible.
-Today it is predominantly migrant workers from Eastern Europe who leave their families to earn a living in wealthier countries.
-Turkey, as a former country of emigration, has in turn become a destination for many workers, especially in the area of care from Eastern Europe, the Caucasus or the Central Asian region.
+In the time of the recruitment agreements in the 1960s, many parents were forced to leave their children behind since working hours were too demanding to make childcare on the side possible.
+Today it is predominantly migrant workers from Eastern Europe, who have to leave their families to earn a living in wealthier countries.
+Turkey, as a former country of emigration, has in turn become a destination for many workers, especially in the care sector, from Eastern Europe, the Caucasus or the Central Asian region.

-Besides the exhibition in Istanbul and Berlin a side program with films, lectures and discussions will be held.
+After being exhibited at DEPO, Istanbul, BITTER THINGS is now on view at Archive Kabinett in Berlin.
+Besides the exhibitions a side program with films, lectures and discussions will be held at bi’bak.
 Moreover a publication with academic and literary contributions, interviews, songs and photos examining the topic from interdisciplinary perspectives has been released.
+Order your copy here

 Concept and Artistic Direction: Malve Lippmann, Can Sungu